Call for Nominations for the 2010 AHA Election

 - Councilor Research, serving on the AHA Council and on the Research Division, which promotes research and new research tools, governs relationships with fellow professional organizations, establishes and awards research grants and fellowships, oversees the American Historical Review and the annual meeting, including appointing the chair of the Program Committee.

 - One member of the Committee on Committees, which names members to appointive committees, including book prize committees, standing committees, grant and fellowship committees.
-It also appoints AHA delegates to learned and professional societies.

 - Three places on the Nominating Committee, which nominates candidates for all the elective offices and elective committee positions.